glyde/preconditions/README.md

 ## Usage ##

-To check for null arguments:
+To check for nil arguments:

     def my_meth(arg)
       Preconditions.check_not_nil(arg)